JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 $\quad$She killed mother that day, and all five of mothers friends.
 She had been fifteen.
 >$\quad$
 >$\quad$
 >$\quad$Quantifying with words alone the depth to which this event, and everything leading up to it, affected Adalyne is difficult.
 "Impossible" may be an apt word.
-The misandry of the Viara Du'ul clan (and several others,) like a late-stage infection, is deep and wide spread — And throughout her adolescence, every rearing of its ugly head made Adalynes blood boil.
+The misandry of the Viara Du'ul clan (and several others,) like a late-stage infection, is deep and wide spread — And throughout her adolescence, every single rearing of its ugly head made Adalynes blood boil.
 >$\quad$